raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - How you want to route traffic for a domain
 - Each record contains:
-    -Domain/subdomain Name – e.g., example.com
+    - Domain/subdomain Name – e.g., example.com
-    -Record Type – e.g., A or AAAA
+    - Record Type – e.g., A or AAAA
-    -Value – e.g., 123.456.789.123
+    - Value – e.g., 123.456.789.123
-    -Routing Policy – how Route 53 responds to queries -TTL – amount of time the record cached at DNS Resolvers
+    - Routing Policy – how Route 53 responds to queries
+    - TTL – amount of time the record cached at DNS Resolvers

 ## Hosted Zones

- - ontainer for records that define how to route traffic to a domain and its subdomains -A public Hosted Zones – contains records that specify how to rout traffic on the Internet (public domain names) application1.mypublicdomain.com
+ - Container for records that define how to route traffic to a domain and its subdomains
+ - A public Hosted Zones
+ – contains records that specify how to rout traffic on the Internet (public domain names) application1.mypublicdomain.com
+ - Private Hosted Zones
- -Private Hosted Zones – contain records that specify how you route -traffic within one or more VPCs (private domain names) application1.company.internal -You pay $0.50 per month per hosted zone
+ - contain records that specify how you route
+ - traffic within one or more VPCs (private domain names) application1.company.internal
+ - You pay $0.50 per month per hosted zone

 ## DNS TTL